EdgeNet-project/edgenet-legacy-2024/docs/tenant_registration.md

 ## Technologies you will use

-You will use [``kubectl``](https://kubernetes.io/docs/reference/kubectl/overview/), the [Kubernetes](https://kubernetes.io/) command-line interface, in conjunction with e-mail.
+You will use [``kubectl``](https://kubernetes.io/docs/reference/kubectl/overview/), the [Kubernetes](https://kubernetes.io/) command-line interface.

+In order to obtain your user-specific kubeconfig file, you need to take yourself to the [landing application](https://landing.edge-net.org).
-Or, you can register via [the console](https://console.edge-net.org/signup) with an attractive user interface design to facilitate the process.
-If you take yourself to the console, you no longer need to follow these instructions as it provides you a classical registration procedure.
+This application also provides a user interface design to facilitate the process.
+In this case, you no longer need to follow these instructions as it provides you a classical registration procedure.

 ## What you will do

+You will authenticate yourself through the landing application to obtain your kubeconfig file from the landing application.
-You will use a public kubeconfig file provided by EdgeNet to create a *registration request* object that is associated with your e-mail address.
-Object creation generates an e-mail to you, containing a one-time code.
-You will authenticate yourself by using that code to patch the object.
-This will alert EdgeNet's central administrators, who will, if all is in order, approve your request.
-With approval, you receive via e-mail a kubeconfig file that is specific to you and that allows you to act as both the local owner and a user of your tenant.
+Using this kubeconfig file, you will create a *tenant request* object that is associated with your e-mail address.
+This will alert the central administrators of EdgeNet, who will, if all is in order, approve your request.
+With approval, your tenant is prepared so as to allow you to act as both the local owner and a user of your tenant.

 ## Steps